nitad54448/Halbach/README.md

 # HT-Halbach

 This program is used for the measurement of Hall effect at high temperature and it was written in 2013-2014, the version described here was updated in 2023.
-The method is extensively described in a paper by Murat Gunes et al., published in *Measurement Science and Technology* (2017).
-For more details the reader can consult that article.
+The method is extensively described in the paper  [A versatile system for Hall effect measurements at high temperature](https://iopscience.iop.org/article/10.1088/1361-6501/aa7fe1), by M. Gunes, H. Sato, L. Pinsard-Gaudart, D. Berardan and N. Dragoe, Measurement Science and Technology, 28, 105905 (2017).

 ---